jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         alloys.</p>\n"
     - question: And stumps carving does not harm teeth?
       answer: "<p>It depends on the case.
-If the teeth are already very decayed or fractured, on the contrary, the carving and subsequent reconstruction of the stump will reinforce them, allow their aesthetic restoration and guarantee their permanence in the mouth.
+If the teeth are already very decayed or fractured, on the contrary; the carving and subsequent reconstruction of the stump will reinforce them, allow their aesthetic restoration and guarantee their permanence in the mouth.
 It would be different if we had to carve completely healthy teeth with the sole purpose of replacing other absent teeth using